Quick Navigation

 Analysis vs Synthesis

 It would be easy to equate analysis and synthesis, but as alluded to already, there are some key differences separating the two.
 The analysis is the act of critically engaging in the material at hand.
-That means the views of the author should be explained but then also assessed as to whether they are convincing or not.
+That means the views of the author should be explained, but then also assessed as to whether they are convincing or not.
 This can be done through the lenses of empirical data or by comparing them to other academic critics.

 In contrast, synthesis takes the analysis of two or more sources and links them together into a coherent and well-structured paragraph by putting them in conversation with each other.
 Thus, it would be possible to analyze without synthesizing but impossible to synthesize without analyzing.

 When it comes to research paper writing, synthesizing sources is an important task for any student.
 This involves collecting information from several sources, analyzing it, and then combining it to create a unique paper.
 It can be a challenging task, which is why so many students opt to have a professional writing service do a nursing paper for you.
-Expert writers have the skills and knowledge to synthesize sources, ensuring that the resulting paper is comprehensive and meaningful properly.
+Expert writers have the skills and knowledge to synthesize sources, ensuring that the resulting paper is comprehensive and meaningful.
 They also know how to use the sources to provide new information and give a fresh perspective to the topic, creating a paper that stands out from the rest.

 Types of Synthesis